austinsaragih/bottlebill/README.md

 We use the MIT License.

-Should you use any of these items, please kindly cite our paper.
+Should you use any of these items, please kindly cite our paper:

 Saragih, A., Pontes, L., Amin, S., Fransoo, J. C.(2024).
 Spin the Bottle Bill: Deposit-Refund System Policy and Reverse Supply Chain Design.
 Available at SSRN 4950471.